 Upon your return to BOKU

-As soon as you are back at BOKU, please hand in a copy of your confirmation of stay within the enrollment deadline at the Student Services or send it by mail to studienservices(at)boku.ac.at.
-Scan the original and upload it to the Mobility Online database.
-At BOKU, the Transcript of Records and the final Paper of Recognition (as well as the Paper of Recognition prior to enrollment) will also be used for the recognition of courses at the Study Services.
+As soon as you are back at BOKU, please send a copy of your confirmation of stay to Study Services (studienservices(at)boku.ac.at) within the enrollment deadline and upload a scan to Mobility Online.
+At BOKU, the Transcript of Records and the final Paper of Recognition will be used for the recognition of courses.

 For further information, please have a look at the FAQs!